Who we are:

-Join us online every Wednesday where we will explore topics such as academic resilience, burnout, imposter syndrome, and more!
+Join us for our virtual workshops where we will explore topics such as academic resilience, burnout, imposter syndrome, and more!

 Elemental Magazine is an initiative aimed at promoting mental health awareness on campus and advancing our current knowledge on mental health through an engaging communication platform.